HademiData/School-Management-System/README.md

     Contributing
     If you'd like to contribute to the project, please follow our Contribution Guidelines.

-  License
-  This project is licensed under the MIT License.

   Contact
-  For any inquiries or issues, please contact Your Name.
+  For any inquiries or issues, please contact afolabiwale262@gmail.com.

   Happy coding!